yannisandre/Atmega328p-Esp32-S3-HAL/README.md

 -to compile and upload : make build

 You may have to change the PORT depending on wich port your board is plugged.
+If you want to change target you'll have to switch some variables in the MakeFile in order to compile and upload

 Yannis Andre OCC1